-People are beginning to invest in quality bedding and mattresses, something that I always recommend to my clients,' explains Natasha Bradley.
+People are beginning to invest in the best mattress, best mattress topper and quality bedding, something that I always recommend to my clients,' explains Natasha Bradley.
 'It is the most important element in a bedroom – you spend half your life in bed so it’s crucial that you invest in these items – or your sleep will suffer!'

 'There’s definitely a move towards relaxed bedding and comfy sheets,' says Gemma Gordon Duff from Gordon Duff & Linton.
 'Linen, organic bedding and chunky wool throws are hugely popular right now and add to that feeling of sanctuary.'

-Grey is still an incredibly popular color, but we as we spend more and more time in our home, we have started experimenting with warmer neutrals, especially in the bedroom.
+Grey bedroom ideas are still incredibly popular, but as we spend more and more time in our home, we have started experimenting with warmer neutrals, especially in the bedroom.

 On the other hand, grey tones will always be in style because they are easy to work with,' says Natasha Bradley.
 'They allow you a base shade that you can then bring other shades such as greens and blues in too.